Empowering WebAssembly with Thin Kernel Interfaces: An Interface for Linux:

 \paragraph{Asynchronous Signal Handling}

-\sysname engines must be capable of performing asynchronous signal delivery, masking, and execution of application Wasm functions that handle signals, similar to that of native processes.
-This must even include typical synchronous signals sent asynchronously to processes using the \texttt{kill} syscall.
-To fully support asynchronous signal handling, the Wasm engine must be capable of allowing a host function to safely call back into the same Wasm module from which it was invoked. \sysname implementations leverage this capability to effectively virtualize the main stages in a Linux signal's lifecycle: signal registration, generation, delivery, and handler execution (Fig.~\ref{fig_wali_signal_handler}).
+\sysname engines must be capable of supporting asynchronous signal delivery, masking, and execution of application Wasm functions that handle signals, similar to that of native processes.
+To fully support asynchronous signal handling, the Wasm engine must support reentrancy where a host function calls back into the same Wasm module from which it was invoked. \sysname implementations leverage this capability to effectively virtualize the main stages in a Linux signal's lifecycle: signal registration, generation, delivery, and handler execution (Fig.~\ref{fig:wali_signal_handler}).